 Molly married in 1995 and moved to England.
 She worked as a designer until the birth of her daughter Bethany in 1997.
 Molly worked from home while raising her family, creating commissioned artwork and portraits for clients.
 In 2008, Molly and her family relocated to Maryland, where she took painting classes at the Schuler’s School of Fine Art in Baltimore.
 Molly and her family moved back to Spokane, WA, in 2020.

 Molly primarily paints wildlife and birds.
 Growing up in the Northwest, she spent a lot of time outdoors, giving her a deep love and appreciation for the natural world and wildlife.

 “I am inspired by the beauty of the natural world.
 The light is what defines a subject and makes it interesting.
 Spending time outdoors can heal and refresh our souls.
 I strive to help my viewer connect with nature and see how beautiful and precious it is.
 There are miracles happening all around us if we take the time to look.
 I have always loved animals and want to be a voice for wildlife, which has no voice.
 There is such a variety of animals and birds out there that I will never run out of subject matter.”

 Molly’s style is classical realism.
 She strives to make her subjects feel lifelike, so her viewers can connect with an animal’s spirit and feel the beauty and innocence that she sees.
 Molly prefers to have a single focus and keep her backgrounds looser.
 This style works well with what she wants to accomplish.

 Molly exhibited her work in local and regional art shows throughout the Mid-Atlantic region.
-She has also created commissioned artwork for private collectors throughout the US, England, and seven other countries for over 25 years.
+She has created commissioned artwork for private collectors throughout the US, England, and seven other countries.
 Her original wildlife paintings are on display at the HorseSpirit Arts Gallery located in Savage, MD.